Calibrated Multi-Level Quantile Forecasting: Introduction

 \subsection{Related work}

 Online calibration of a single quantile in the presence of distribution shift has been studied extensively in the context of online conformal prediction, beginning with \cite{gibbs2021adaptive}.
-The central idea underlying many of these methods is to apply online gradient descent to the quantile loss, either in $\alpha$-space \citep{gibbs2021adaptive} or in $y_t$-space \citep{angelopoulos2023conformal}, where the latter has the advantage of not requiring a quantile computation at each time step.
-Extensions in this line of work include ways to better set the learning rate \citep{zaffran2022adaptive, gibbs2024conformal}, losses besides coverage \citep{feldman2022achieving, lekeufack2024conformal}, approaches tailored to multi-horizon forecasting \citep{yang2024bellman, wang2024online} or otherwise exploit error predictability \citep{hu2025distribution}, and improving adaptivity by targeting strongly adaptive regret \citep{bhatnagar2023improved, hajihashemi2024multi}.
-Gradient equilibrium, proposed in \cite{angelopoulos2025gradient}, generalizes the concept of online calibration beyond the single quantile calibration problem considered in online conformal prediction and provides sufficient conditions for online gradient descent to achieve gradient equilibrium.
+The central idea underlying many of these methods is to run online gradient descent on the quantile loss, applied to an iterate either in $\alpha$-space \citep{gibbs2021adaptive} or in $y$-space \citep{angelopoulos2023conformal}.
+The latter has the advantage of leading to fewer infinite sets in general (as well as not requiring an expensive quantile computation at each time step).
+Later developments in this line of work include ways to adaptively set the learning rate \citep{zaffran2022adaptive, gibbs2024conformal}, extensions to losses besides coverage \citep{feldman2022achieving, lekeufack2024conformal}, approaches tailored to multi-horizon forecasting \citep{yang2024bellman, wang2024online} or that exploit error predictability \citep{hu2025distribution}, and methods that consider strongly adaptive regret \citep{bhatnagar2023improved, hajihashemi2024multi}.
+Gradient equilibrium, proposed in \cite{angelopoulos2025gradient}, generalizes the concept of online calibration to a setting with arbitrary losses, and in doing so, generalizes the analysis of online gradient descent that underlies work on online conformal prediction.